auth0/docs/articles/universal-login/password-reset.md

 Once you've flipped the customization toggle for the Password Reset Page, you'll be able to use the text editor built into the Auth0 Dashboard to change your HTML, style your page using CSS, and alter the JavaScript used to retrieve custom variables.
 After you've made your changes, make sure to click _Save_.

-Please note that the password reset page works without customization.
-Auth0 updates the included password reset widget as necessary.
-However, once you toggle the customization to **on**, you are responsible for the updating and maintaining the script (including changing version numbers, such as that for the Reset Password widget), since Auth0 can no longer update it automatically.
+Please note that the password reset page works as it is without customization.
+Auth0 hosts the page for your tenant, and also updates the included password reset widget as necessary.
+However, once you toggle the customization to **on**, you are responsible for the updating and maintaining the script (including changing version numbers, such as that for the Reset Password widget), since Auth0 can no longer update it automatically without potentially interfering with your customizations.

 ### Custom variables